adamcrowe/dev-notes/JS/Execution/execution.md

 # Execution Context
-* An execution context is an environment where the JS code is evaluated and executed
+* An execution context is an environment where the JS code is evaluated and executed.

 ## 3 Types of Execution Context